What Makes Decks Different

 Waterproofing

 Deck ledgers are one of the few structural areas on a home where its waterproofness directly affects the structural integrity of the deck.
-A leaking roof may rot your rafters eventually, and a leaking foundation may leak water in your basement, but a leaking around a ledger means a collapsed deck.
+Leaking and rotting around a ledger will cause the screws to pull out, and with enough movement and weight on the deck, the ledger can fall off the house.

 Items For Waterproofing Ledgers